Testimony Before the U.S. Senate, Committee on Veterans’ Affairs

 LinkedIn

-Statement of the Arizona Coalition for Military Families Before the U.S. Senate Committee on Veterans' Affairs
+Washington, D.C. – (Nov.
+3, 2021) – Arizona Coalition for Military Families Director Thomas Winkel provides testimony before the U.S. Senate Committee on Veterans’ Affairs

 Hearing on VA and DoD Collaboration: Improving Outcomes for Service Members and Veterans